best peak district views cover photo

 kinder scout views peak district

-At 636 metres tall, Kinder Scout is the highest point in the Peak District, so of course, it boasts some outstanding views.
-On a clear day, you can even see as far as Manchester, where the glistening skyscrapers provide a remarkable contrast to the lush green scenery of the national park.
+At 636 metres tall, Kinder Scout is the highest point in the Peak District.
+On a clear day, you can even see as far as Manchester – a remarkable contrast to the lush green scenery of the national park.

 11. Errwood Reservoir